robertpeteuil/sysis/README.md

 ### Project History

 **SYSIS**, an acronym for "SYStem IS", was originally written in 2014 and released as open-source in 2017.
-It's actively maintained and enhancements are continually added.